Scholae aestivae in Italia:

-The Scholae aestivae in Italia offer an intensive Latin course at the advanced level, for those who already know the essential of grammar (morphology and syntax) and the about 3000 words that constitute the core vocabulary of the language: if you learn Latin with Lingua Latina per se illustrata, you should have read all Familia Romana and the first ten chapters of Roma aeterna.
-This year, the Scholae aestivae also offer a course in Greek, for which see below.
+The Scholae aestivae in Italia offer an intensive Latin course at the advanced level (with one optional Greek class a day), for those who already know the essential of grammar (morphology and syntax) and the about 3000 words that constitute the core vocabulary of the language: if you learn Latin with Lingua Latina per se illustrata, you should have read all Familia Romana and the first ten chapters of Roma aeterna.

 Our goal is to improve your Latin, by putting you directly in contact, as it were, with classics of every age, who will also be carefully analysed and discussed.

 This will be a numerus clausus course: the maximum number of participants will be 30.

 Lessons will be entirely in Latin.
 It is therefore desirable (though not strictly necessary) that participants should be able, at least to a certain extent, to use the language actively.